nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/colour/cat-data.md

  ![Small block of colour showing 5 levels of the NHS Orange gradient from 100% tint to 20% tint and the words 'NHS Orange' beneath this](../images/orange-gradient.png) ![Small block of colour showing 5 levels of the NHS Green gradient from 100% tint to 20% tint and the words 'NHS Green' beneath this](../images/green-gradient.png) ![Small block of colour showing 5 levels of the NHS Light Blue gradient from 100% tint to 20% tint and the words 'NHS Light Blue' beneath this](../images/light-blue-gradient.png)

 Bear in mind that certain colours have certain meanings, and that use of colour is important.
-Whilst over 4 categories and colours is not recommended, you will notice that after the first 6 colours, the colours are repeated at a 50% tint, still distinguishable to the user, and not adding in additional colours.
+Whilst over 4 categories, series or use of colours is not recommended, you will notice that after the first 6 colours, the colours are repeated at a 50% tint, still distinguishable to the user, and not adding in additional colours.

 ::: details Source - NHS identity